fastvideo/gpu-camera-sample/README.md

 * Flat-Field Correction
 * White Balance
 * Exposure Correction (brightness control)
-* Debayer with HQLI (5&times;5 window), DFPD (11&times;11), MG (23&times;23) algorithms
+* Debayer with HQLI (5&times;5 window), L7 (7&times;7 window), DFPD (11&times;11), MG (23&times;23) algorithms
 * Wavelet-based denoiser
 * Gamma (linear, sRGB)
 * JPEG / MJPEG encoding/decoding
 * H.264 encoding/decoding
-* Output to monitor
+* Output to monitor via OpenGL
 * Export from GPU to CPU memory
 * MJPEG or H.264 streaming
 * Storage of compressed images/video to SSD

 Processing is done on NVIDIA GPU to speedup the performance.
-The software could also work with raw images in PGM format and you can utilize these images for testing or if you don't have a camera or if your camera is not supported.
+The software could also work with raw bayer images in PGM format and you can utilize these images for testing or if you don't have a camera or if your camera is not supported.
 More info about that project you can find <a href="https://www.fastcompression.com/blog/gpu-software-machine-vision-cameras.htm" target="_blank">here</a>.

 From the benchmarks on <strong>NVIDIA GeForce RTX 2080ti</strong> we can see that GPU-based raw image processing is very fast and it could offer high image quality at the same time.
 The total performance could reach <strong>4 GPix/s</strong> for color cameras.
 The performance strongly depends on complexity of the pipeline.
 Multiple GPU solutions could significantly improve the performance.

 Currently the software is working with <a href="https://www.ximea.com" target="_blank">XIMEA</a> cameras via XIMEA SDK.
 Via GenICam the software can work with <a href="https://www.ximea.com" target="_blank">XIMEA</a>, <a href="https://www.matrix-vision.com" target="_blank">MATRIX VISION</a>, <a href="https://www.baslerweb.com" target="_blank">Basler</a>, <a href="https://www.jai.com" target="_blank">JAI</a>, <a href="https://dahengimaging.com/" target="_blank">Daheng Imaging</a> cameras.
-Soon we are going to add support for <a href="https://www.imperx.com" target="_blank">Imperx</a>, Baumer and FLIR cameras.
+Soon we are going to add support for <a href="https://www.imperx.com" target="_blank">Imperx</a>, Baumer, IDS and FLIR cameras.
 You can add support for desired cameras by yourself.
 The software is working with demo version of Fastvideo SDK, that is why you can see a watermark on the screen.
 To get a Fastvideo SDK license for develoment and for deployment, please contact <a href="https://www.fastcompression.com/" target="_blank">Fastvideo company</a>.

 ## How to build gpu-camera-sample